-Megan Cover (pronounced kō-vər) brings to Girls Preparatory School years of experience as both teacher and school leader.
+Megan Cover (pronounced kō-vər) brings to Girls Preparatory School years of experience as both a teacher and school leader.

 “We were impressed with her understanding that within the GPS legacy lies its future, and that the challenges of today bring with them tremendous opportunities for teaching and learning,” says Mary Tanner, GPS Board of Trustees Member and Co-Chair of the Search Committee.